Loverboy: 1984–1989

-In 1984 Loverboy recorded the United States Team theme for the 1984 Summer Olympics, "Nothing's Gonna Stop You Now".
+In 1984, Loverboy recorded the United States Team theme for the 1984 Summer Olympics, "Nothing's Gonna Stop You Now".
 The song originally appeared on The Official Music of the 1984 Games but not on any of its albums or compilations to date.
 The band would often play it on tour mixing it in during the performance of "Queen of the Broken Hearts".

 Also in 1984, Loverboy recorded a song called "Destruction" which appeared on the 1984 soundtrack of a re-edited version of the film Metropolis (1927).

-Lovin' Every Minute of It, the band's fourth album, and the first not produced by Fairbairn (it was produced by Tom Allom, best known for producing Judas Priest) was released in August 1985, with the title single written by Mutt Lange and "This Could Be the Night" co-written by Journey's Jonathan Cain becoming their first and second U.S. Billboard top 10 hits respectively.
+Lovin' Every Minute of It, the band's fourth album and first not produced by Fairbairn (it was produced by Tom Allom, best known for producing Judas Priest), was released in August 1985, with the title single written by Mutt Lange and "This Could Be the Night" co-written by Journey's Jonathan Cain becoming their first and second U.S. Billboard top 10 hits respectively.

-In 1986 the band recorded "Heaven in Your Eyes", a song featured in the movie Top Gun, which peaked at No. 9 on the Billboard charts.
-However, Doug Johnson refused to appear in the video as he felt that the film glorified war, which Johnson was highly against.
+In 1986, the band recorded "Heaven in Your Eyes", a song featured in the movie Top Gun, which peaked at No. 12 on the Billboard charts.
+Keyboardist Doug Johnson refused to appear in the video as he felt that the film glorified war, which he opposed.

 The release of Wildside, the band's fifth album, followed in September 1987.
 While it scored a minor hit with "Notorious", co-written by Jon Bon Jovi and Richie Sambora, the album sold relatively poorly and the band broke up in 1988 due to tensions between Dean and Reno.

 Dean released a solo album, Hardcore, in May 1989 and a Loverboy greatest-hits album, Big Ones, was released later that same year, in October, to fulfill Loverboy's obligation to Columbia Records.
-The group briefly reunited in late 1989 to tour (with Geraldo Valentino Dominelli on keyboards filling in for Doug Johnson) to promote it, but broke up again at the tour's conclusion.
+The group briefly reunited in late 1989 to tour (with Geraldo Valentino Dominelli on keyboards filling in for Johnson) to promote it, but broke up again at the tour's conclusion.

 1991–1999

-On October 6, 1991 the band reunited again to join fellow rockers Bryan Adams, Colin James, Chrissy Steele and Bill Henderson of Chilliwack at a benefit show at Vancouver's 86 Street Music Hall to raise over $50,000 for Henderson's former bandmate, Brian MacLeod, who was fighting cancer and undergoing treatment at a Houston medical clinic.
+On October 6, 1991, the band reunited again to join fellow rockers Bryan Adams, Colin James, Chrissy Steele, and Bill Henderson of Chilliwack at a benefit show at Vancouver's 86 Street Music Hall to raise over $50,000 for Henderson's former bandmate, Brian MacLeod, who was fighting cancer and undergoing treatment at a Houston medical clinic.
 The band members reportedly recalled that the concert was the most fun that they had had in years and decided that they wanted to do it again.
 They went on another live touring spree in Canada the following year before launching a 64-concert tour in the United States in 1993.

 The band's record label released its second and third compilation albums, Loverboy Classics and Temperature's Rising, in 1994.
 Loverboy Classics went Gold by 1998, coinciding with another American tour.
 This was followed by the releases of Six and Super Hits in 1997.

 Keyboardist Richard Sera came on to fill in for Johnson in December 1996 through 1997.